Progress. Made possible.

-MOKA’s Community Living Supports Program provides support for adults (18 years and older) with intellectual and developmental disabilities throughout West Michigan.
+MOKA’s Group Community Living Supports Program provides support for adults (18 years and older) with intellectual and developmental disabilities in Muskegon, Ottawa and Kent Counties.
 The program is a perfect fit for those that desire increased independence through their person-centered planning goals in the context of group activities.

 Access to the Group Community Living Supports Program